2KAbhishek/termux2k/README.md

 ## How it was built

-Oh-My-Termux was built using bits and pieces from my [Dotfiles](https://github.com/2kabhishek/Dotfiles), repurposed and tweaked to fit this use case
+termux2k was built using bits and pieces from my [Dotfiles](https://github.com/2kabhishek/Dotfiles), repurposed and tweaked to fit this use case

 ## Challenges faced